JohanKelyn/Computer_Graphics/OpenGL Projects/Readme.md

+## OpenGL Projects

-This folder contains all my personal OpenGL projects I have worked over the past years
+This folder contains all my personal OpenGL projects I have worked over the past years.